afqueiruga/detest/Readme.md

 This repository contains a set of testing problems with known analytical solutions or reference solutions from a "trusted" code.
 (Note: Sometimes tests are wrong!)

-These tests were originally written to test TOUGH+Millstone and HGMiv.
+These tests were originally written to test TOUGH+Millstone, HGMiv, and [Periflakes]().

 ## Introduction

 Testing numerical scientific and engineering codes has a further challenge than normal software.
 The results are inexact and the expected behavior can be unknown.
+When we see something wrong with out codes, we don't know if it's a problem with:

+1. a bug in the code?
+2. a failure of the numerical model?
+3. a fundamental problem with the underlying theory?
+4. or incorrect expectations?

+We address bullet point #4 by providing a trusted set of analytical solutions to be oracles.
+We can use these, as well as descriptions of the behavior we expect to see from certain codes, to help us diagnose issues #1-#3.

 The philosophy I have evolved has the following phases:

 1. Unit Tests - make sure the code works
 2. Exact Precision Tests - the numerical algorithm gets these **Exactly Correct** to known solutions
-3. Known Analytical Tests - tests with known solutions, but we have to discretize to get to them.
+3. Known Analytical Tests - tests with known solutions, but the numerical algorithm only approximates the solution approach at an expected convergence rate
-4. Reference Tests - tests with no known solutions, but we compare the codes to an over-discretized trusted code.
+4. Reference Tests - tests with no known solutions, but we compare the codes to an over-discretized trusted code, or experimental data

 ### Unit Tests

 These are software tests.
-These tests are for things on the order of "Does the code read an input file correctly?".
-This repository doesn't deal with them, they're unique to the codebase
+These tests are for things on the order of "Does the code read an input file correctly?"
+This repository doesn't deal with them, they're unique to the codebase.

 ### Exact Precision Tests